bberry91221/MODULE-2-VBA/README.md

 ***2017 "VOLUME" RESULTS***

-You can see the number for total Volume of stock traded that the 3 companies enjoying very high returns are not on this list as being traded more than the higher top 3.
+You can see the number for total Volume of stock traded that the 3 companies enjoying very high volumes are not on this list as being traded more than the higher top 3.

 ## Summary - TO DO: In a summary statement, address the following questions.